eineAntje/hello-world/README.md

 # hello-world

-this is just a little test repository
+this is just a small test repository to practice usage